-Jaws / Teeth: The jaws are strong and broad.
-Teeth are large, white and close to each other, 42 in total.
-Incisors are set on a line.
-Scissors bite, pincer bite and also reversed scissors bite is accepted.
+Cheeks: The cheekbones are long and well-developed, without interfering with the rectangular shape of head.
+Jaws and teeth: The jaws are strong and broad.
+Teeth are large, white, and close to each other, 42 in total.
+Incisors are set in a line.
+Scissor bite, pincer bite, and also reverse-scissor bite is accepted.
 Canines are set well apart.
 An injury to the teeth that does not affect the use of the bite is of no consequence.